Forklift Personal Simulator

 For that reason, some Simlog customers will want to create a multi-purpose simulation station to combine Reach Lift Truck and (sit down counterbalance) Forklift Personal Simulators, for training people to operate both kinds of lift trucks.

-Practically, than means using the same PC, the same displays (Reach Lift Truck needs three, so add one more for Forklift), the same Logitech steering wheel, etc. and the same Simulation Manager.
+Practically, than means using the same PC, the same displays (Reach Lift Truck needs just three, so one less than Forklift), the same Logitech steering wheel, and the same Simulation Manager.

 Forklift Personal Simulator